smansoft/spring-login/README.md

 		EclipseLink Cache

-These projects can be used as templates for creation of new Web Spring projects.
+These projects can be used as templates for creation of new Java Spring Framework projects.

 Project sl-jsp-djpa-eclnk-cache contains more advanced gui and more roles (please, see screenshots here: doc/screenshots).